jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - if the new value is different from the current selected line index:
       - get the object at the line-index position from the line-parser service
       - if this object is different from the currently selected text-fragment, store it as the new selected text-fragment and trigger the on-changed event for all registered event handlers.
-# MarkdownCode > services > result-cache service
-- This service manages cached results for transformers.
-- Transformers can store and track the results of calculations on text fragments.
-- The cache can monitor changes in both project fragments and result fragments.
-- Transformers use an instance of this class to cache their results.
-- The cache uses a dictionary to map keys to results.
-- When a transformer calculates a result, it updates the cache's dictionary.
-- The key is calculated by combining the project text-fragment key with any additional result-value keys.
-- If the key is not present, a new cache-item object is created with the result and marked as still-valid.
-- If the key is already present, the cache item is retrieved and its result is updated to still-valid.
-- The cache also maintains a secondary dictionary to track relationships between text-fragment titles and dictionary entries.
-- The cache stores results in a JSON file specified by the transformer.
-- The JSON file contains the primary dictionary, secondary dictionary, overwritten values, and last save date.
-- The cache registers event handlers with input objects to monitor changes.
-- When triggered, the cache checks the secondary dictionary for entries and marks them as out-of-date.
-- The cache can overwrite and retrieve results for specific keys.
-- The cache can determine if a text fragment is out-of-date based on the key.
 # MarkdownCode > components > toolbar > home > build section
 - The build-section component contains actions for the build-service.
 - Buttons have icons instead of text.